 This monument is associated with the number 6455 and is used as days and years (a similarity to 4655 from Gravinis, and might have been interpreted as this).

-The use of 6455 as a number of days is 17.7 years, which is 0.9268, which is a difference off 18.6 years, a moon's cycle.
+The use of 6455 as a number of days is 17.7 years, which is 0.9268, which is a difference of 18.6 years, a moon's cycle.

-0.926 is a number connected with a 1km gnomon.
+0.926 is a number connected with a 1 km gnomon.

 Obliquity × years = height difference

 Neolithic people rarely used dates and would use an angle of tilt or obliquity to date their monuments.
-The size or angles would hint at their date and meaning, in this case, it suggests 'year' and moon location in two separate locations.
-Although this is the spacing and not the build year, the probable build year is the use of the number of days in 6455 years as a difference off a 28-day and 29.53 day month.
+The size or angles would hint at their date and meaning; in this case, it suggests "year" and moon location in two separate locations.
+Although this is the spacing and not the build year, the probable build year is the use of the number of days in 6455 years as a difference off a 28-day and 29.53-day month.

-The 36° entrance connects start location with its finish location on the sloping stone.
+The 36° entrance connects the start location with its finish location on the sloping stone.
 This also depicts a moon phase.
 The 36° entrance is towards the northwest.

-In this duration of time (6455 years), the moon would have completed 13 rotations per year.
-Dividing by 28 days in a month and 29.53 days in a lunar month.
+In this duration of time (6455 years), the moon would have completed 13 rotations per year, dividing by 28 days in a month and 29.53 days in a lunar month.

 Sidereal month